 The spine itself is divided into several segments.

 The thoracic spine begins where the ribs insert into the vertebrae and ends at the bottom of the rib cage.
+It contains 12 vertebrae.

 The lumbar spine consists of 5 or 6 vertebrae.
 The sacrum comprises the fused bones that attach to the bones of the hip.
 The final segment, the coccyx, is commonly known as the tailbone.
 The sacrum and coccyx usually contain no disc material.